4C4F4943/ascii_art_thingy/README.md

                    /  \/  (___)  \/  \
                    \__(  o     o  )__/
 </pre>
 auto just prints them all.
+It should also fit it to youre terminal window so yeah...